Labuan: Development

-Unlike other federal territory, Labuan is underdeveloped.
+Unlike other federal territories, Labuan is underdeveloped.
 The island's urban landscape is characterised by a mix of older buildings and limited modern architectural advancements.
 Key infrastructure projects, such as road networks and public transportation systems, are less advanced nor extensive, resulting in significant traffic issues during peak hours, particularly in the early morning and evening commutes.

 Labuan-Menumbok Bridge

 One of the most anticipated infrastructure projects is the proposed bridge connecting Labuan to Menumbok in mainland Sabah.
 Like Penang Bridge.
 Labuan-Menumbok bridge aims to enhance connectivity and stimulate economic growth by providing a direct link between the island and the mainland.
 The project is expected to reduce travel time, improve the movement of goods and people, and boost tourism in the region, reflecting their commitment to regional development and integration.

 The proposal was first introduced in the 1990s.
 However, it has faced numerous delays due to fact that the feasibility studies for the project were outdated and needed to be updated for the project to proceed smoothly.